Major study finds e-cigarettes are safer, but by how much?

 Fewer toxins but may be harmful

-E-cigarettes use a device that delivers water vapor laced with nicotine and flavors, creating a smoke-like haze.
+E-cigarettes use a device that delivers fluid laced with nicotine and flavors, creating a smoke-like haze.

 The report found that e-cigarettes deliver fewer toxins than conventional cigarettes do, but a lot depends on the particular formulation and the user.